caseywdunn/evocell/exercises/Regular_expressions.md

 You can also use `()` to capture text.

-Type into a fresh atom window:
+Type into a fresh Atom window:

 ```
 5th